intel/ai-reference-models/models_v2/tensorflow/bert_large/training/gpu/CONTAINER.md

 # TensorFlow BERT Large Training

 ## Description
-This document has instructions for running BERT Large training with BF16 precision using Intel(R) Extension for TensorFlow on Intel® Data Center GPU Max Series.
+This document has instructions for running BERT Large training with BF16,FP32 and TF32 precisions using Intel(R) Extension for TensorFlow on Intel® Data Center GPU Max Series.

 ## Datasets